How to apply for financial aid

 - Complete and submit your federal and state income tax forms.
-Copies of your 2016 Federal Income Tax Return (1040) and State Income Tax Return, including all required schedules and W–2/1099 must be MAILED directly to FAST prior to March 1.
+Copies of your 2023 Federal Income Tax Return (1040) and State Income Tax Return, including all required schedules and W–2/1099 must be MAILED OR SCANNED AND UPLOADED directly to FAST prior to March 1, 2024.
 The mailing address for FAST is:

 Independent School Management

 Wilmington, DE 19806

 Your financial aid award will not be finalized until FAST verifies your 2023 Federal and State Income Tax Return.

 Failure to meet deadlines jeopardizes your opportunity for financial aid.
 In cases of divorce or separation, both parents must submit all required forms.
 The family’s ability to contribute is based on both parents’ income and assets.

 Notification of financial aid awardIf a student is accepted to Latin, the acceptance letter will indicate the details of the award.
 The financial aid award is not final until the family submits their tax returns to FAST by March 1 and FAST verifies the applicants' Tax Returns.

 Latin School of Chicago believes that students learn best when their peers are from a variety of economic, cultural and geographic backgrounds.
 Our philosophy is guided largely by Latin’s Mission Statement, which reflects our commitment to creating “a community that embraces diversity of people, cultures and ideas.”
 We are also guided by National Association of Independent Schools (NAIS) Principles of Good Practice, which supports ethical, transparent and supportive Financial Aid policy and practices.